A Short History of Messingham Bowls Club

 Extracts from minutes recorded at an early Annual General Meeting in May 1930 showed a cash balance of 16 pounds 3 shillings and 11 pence.
 Also at that meeting an indication of early organisation and discipline was evident with a proposal, seconded and approved that ‘’any member defaulting on the occasion of a match, unless informing the Captains 24 hours earlier, to be fined one shilling’’.
 At the Annual General Meeting in 1935 it was carried that all visitors playing on the green would pay 6 pence for the day.
 However one of the most significant changes to the Club at this meeting was the proposal to allow ladies to become members at 2 shillings per year, to play any afternoons except Saturdays.
 This was put to the meeting and carried with a proviso that the ‘’ladies were not to wear high-heeled boots’’.
 The method of travelling to and from matches in those days was significantly more difficult with public transport being the main means.
 In 1940 the groundsmen were excused the payment of subscriptions, teas and bus fares for the year so it was decided to increase annual subscriptions from 4 shillings to 5 shillings.

 Friendly matches continued until 1948 when the Club entered the Scunthorpe and District Schweppes League when a Second Division was formed.
 From 1952 ladies were allowed to play in the teams.
-In the early 1950’s the Club moved to its present venue at the village Playing Field after the site had been developed and green laid by members.
+The Club moved to its present venue at the village Playing Field after the site had been developed and green laid by members in 1953.
 A second hand hut was collected from Bardney just outside of Lincoln to provide the only shelter from the elements at the new green.